 To Receive All the Details on Our Top Choices for Retiring in the Caribbean fill out the form below.

-Please note that there is a heavy concentration of Caribbean islands on this list.
+Please note that there is a heavy concentration of the Caribbean islands on this list.
 The primary reason is that the Caribbean is the retirement lifestyle Shirley and I want.
 The only exception is Puerto Viejo, Costa Rica.
 Costa Rica, of course, is not an island.
 But the town of Puerto Viejo is on the Caribbean Ocean.
 If you want to research more retirement lifestyle possibilities outside the U.S. and anywhere in the world, we recommend that you subscribe to International Living.

 How About Puerto Rico?

 When thinking about places to retire outside the States, Puerto Rico should be a consideration.
-It's within a couple hours plane ride from Miami, it has all that the Caribbean offers, and it is a U.S. territory so you'll not have to adjust quite as much to different laws.
+It's within a couple of hours plane ride from Miami, it has all that the Caribbean offers, and it is a U.S. territory so you'll not have to adjust quite as much to different laws.
 Speaking of laws, Puerto Rico has some of the most favorable tax laws anywhere for U.S. citizens.
 And, there are some great ex-pat communities already thriving there.
 To learn more, visit Best Place to Live in Puerto Rico for Retirement.

 Regardless if one of these choices above caught your attention or not, what should have caught your attention is the much lower cost of living.
 Retiring outside the U.S. can give you a higher quality of living for a lot less money.
 And, it can help you retire much earlier than you thought possible.